raulvazquez7/data_analyst_challenge/README.md

 # Business Monitoring Challenge
 This repository will contain two main folders, each containing the content that solves both exercises proposed in the technical challenge.

-To work on the queries I have done it in bigquery in Google Cloud Platform, uploading the csv in the environment to be able to work and test.
-The syntax used is the standard SQL accepted by bigquery.
+To develop and test the queries, I worked in BigQuery by uploading the CSV file into the environment.
+This approach allowed me to efficiently work and perform tests.
+Consequently, the syntax used is the standard SQL supported by BigQuery.